flokleiser/nextjs-flo/README.md

 - [ ] Test if the viewpoint centering even will work, and if it does, change lightbutton background element for each video individually

-- [ ] Figure out why background card is not over lightButton background

-- [ ] Either: fix the stacking issue with the LightButton background, or
-- [ ] Seperate lightbutton background element for animation pages with 2 videos, like skylands,

 - [ ] Framer motion progress bar thingy for scrolling

 - [ ] Try out framer motion scroll animations (useViewportScroll)